jakobo/redefine/README.md

 Redefine is a great utility for shimming AMD support in testing environments.
-AMD offers a very effective way of managing dependency injection through it's define(id, dependencies, factoryFunction) interface.
+AMD offers a very effective way of managing dependency injection through its define(id, dependencies, factoryFunction) interface.
 However, your tests should never be dependent on a module loader to function.

 Enter Redefine.
 Redefine provides a define() method that caches AMD calls.
-Simply include redefine.js before your module on the page, and it's definition is held in a queue.
+Simply include redefine.js before your module on the page, and its definition is held in a queue.
 You can then redirect the dependencies at-will:

 ```js
 redefine()